 For example, when speeds slow during peak traffic in the evenings.

 There may be insufficient server capacity or other issues affecting a specific website or online game.

 * NBN™ Speeds: FTTN, FTTC & FTTB speeds to be confirmed when active.
-Typical Evening Speed is 9.9Mbps, measured between 7pm and 11pm, except for Fixed Wireless which has Basic Typical Evening Speeds.
-NBN12 indicates the underlying speed tier that your NBN plan is on and represents the maximum possible speed that is available outside the busy period of 7pm-11pm.
-Find out more about NBN™ speeds
+Typical Evening Speed indicates download speed and is measured between 7pm and 11pm.
+NBN12, NBN50 and NBN100 indicate the underlying speed tier that your NBN plan is on and represents the maximum possible speed that is available outside the busy period of 7pm-11pm.
+Learn more about NBN™ speeds.

 Do I need equipment installed by NBN™?